NatashaJWangui/OdinSignUpForm/README.md

 3. Test across different browsers and devices
 4. Submit a pull request with clear description

+## License
+This project is for educational purposes.

 ## 📞 Support & Resources

 **Documentation:**